TeleIO/Telemachus-1/readme.md

 [![Discord Chat](https://img.shields.io/discord/695052938095231016.svg)](https://discord.gg/3f7JNH)

 # Join the community!
 We always welcome new ideas and suggestions via [issues](https://github.com/TeleIO/Telemachus-1/issues), but sometimes live chat is better.
 To support that, we have a [Discord](https://discord.gg/nkbauw7) server setup where most contributors hang out.
 Feel free to ask questions, make suggestions, or just hang out with us.

-# Current status of project
-The project is actively being developed and we're looking for your input!
-Also, work has started on a v2.0 to modernize the code base and update many of the systems.
-If you have feature requests, please open a new [issue](https://github.com/TeleIO/Telemachus-1/issues) so we can prioritize the work.
+Please remember to follow the [code of conduct](https://github.com/TeleIO/Telemachus-1/wiki/Code-of-Conduct).

+If you're really interested in making an impact, feel free to grab a bug or feature off of the backlog and drop a pull request!
+This is one of the best ways to have a lasting impact on Telemachus.
+Take a look at our [contributing](https://github.com/TeleIO/Telemachus-1/wiki/Contributing) guidelines, then grab your copy and start coding - we truly appreciate the help!

 # Building the plugin
 There are a few steps to building the plugin.
 Please refer to the [build guide](https://github.com/TeleIO/Telemachus-1/wiki/Building-Telemachus-Reborn) for instructions.